The Manufacturers Life Insurance Company Sells 29,201 Shares of The Mosaic Company (NYSE:MOS)

-The Manufacturers Life Insurance Company cut its holdings in shares of The Mosaic Company (NYSE:MOS) by 7.7% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 351,902 shares of the basic materials company’s stock after selling 29,201 shares during the quarter.
-The Manufacturers Life Insurance Company owned 0.09% of The Mosaic worth $6,429,000 as of its most recent SEC filing.
+The Manufacturers Life Insurance Company trimmed its position in The Mosaic Company (NYSE:MOS) by 7.7% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 351,902 shares of the basic materials company’s stock after selling 29,201 shares during the quarter.
+The Manufacturers Life Insurance Company owned 0.09% of The Mosaic worth $6,429,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also made changes to their positions in MOS.
-CI Investments Inc. bought a new position in The Mosaic in the third quarter valued at approximately $25,000.
-Freestone Capital Holdings LLC bought a new position in The Mosaic in the third quarter valued at approximately $27,000.
-Glenmede Trust Co.
-NA increased its stake in The Mosaic by 32.9% in the second quarter.
-Glenmede Trust Co.
-NA now owns 2,724 shares of the basic materials company’s stock valued at $33,000 after acquiring an additional 675 shares during the last quarter.
-Private Capital Group LLC increased its stake in The Mosaic by 69.4% in the second quarter.
-Private Capital Group LLC now owns 2,803 shares of the basic materials company’s stock valued at $35,000 after acquiring an additional 1,148 shares during the last quarter.
-Finally, Federated Hermes Inc. increased its stake in The Mosaic by 1,989.6% in the second quarter.
-Federated Hermes Inc. now owns 3,218 shares of the basic materials company’s stock valued at $40,000 after acquiring an additional 3,064 shares during the last quarter.
-71.57% of the stock is currently owned by institutional investors.
+A number of other large investors have also recently made changes to their positions in MOS.
+Morgan Stanley increased its stake in The Mosaic by 18.9% in the first quarter.
+Morgan Stanley now owns 1,198,627 shares of the basic materials company’s stock valued at $12,968,000 after acquiring an additional 190,267 shares during the last quarter.
+Envestnet Asset Management Inc. increased its stake in The Mosaic by 7.0% in the second quarter.
+Envestnet Asset Management Inc. now owns 61,390 shares of the basic materials company’s stock valued at $768,000 after acquiring an additional 4,015 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. increased its stake in The Mosaic by 14.4% in the second quarter.
+Raymond James Financial Services Advisors Inc. now owns 32,377 shares of the basic materials company’s stock valued at $405,000 after acquiring an additional 4,071 shares during the last quarter.
+SG Americas Securities LLC bought a new position in The Mosaic in the second quarter valued at approximately $293,000.
+Finally, Creative Planning bought a new position in The Mosaic in the second quarter valued at approximately $136,000.
+71.57% of the stock is currently owned by institutional investors and hedge funds.

 MOS stock opened at $22.68 on Friday.
 The firm has a market cap of $8.60 billion, a price-to-earnings ratio of -7.90, a PEG ratio of 6.38 and a beta of 1.83.
 The company has a quick ratio of 0.68, a current ratio of 1.31 and a debt-to-equity ratio of 0.52.
 The Mosaic Company has a 12-month low of $6.50 and a 12-month high of $23.19.
 The company’s fifty day simple moving average is $18.86 and its 200 day simple moving average is $16.02.